Yann Schrub

 Yann Schrub (born 20 March 1996) is a French middle- and long-distance runner.
-He won the bronze medal in the 10,000 metres at the 2022 European Athletics Championships.
+In the 10,000 metres, he won the bronze medal at the 2022 European Athletics Championships and the silver medal at the 2024 European Athletics Championships.

 Schrub is a two-time French national champion.

+In December 2023 he won a gold medal at the 2023 European Cross Country Championships in Brussels.